ShadowSlayer03/Vehicle-Showroom-Management-System/README.md

 * Basic search and filtering functionalities for efficient data retrieval.
 * Generation of inventory management reports to track stock levels and identify low-stock items.
 * Sales reports and dashboards providing insights into sales performance and trends.

-## Additional Notes

-* This readme serves as a foundation, and the implemented features can be further expanded based on your specific requirements and vision.
-* Incorporating documentation within individual modules and code comments significantly improves code readability and maintainability.
-* Implementing unit and integration tests enhances code quality and ensures functionality.
-* Leveraging advanced CSS practices and frontend frameworks can elevate the user interface and user experience.

 ## Contribution